Interfacelab/ilab-media-tools/readme.txt

   task to do them all in one go.
 * If using Leopard Offload with WooCommerce, after migrating to Media Cloud you must run the command line tool `wp mediacloud:integrations fixLeopardWooLinks` to replace the weird link shortcode that Leopard Offload uses.
   This tool is only in the premium version.
+(Premium)

 = 4.5.12 - 11/25/2022 =

 * Workaround for a bug in Fluent Forms when Fluent Support is integrated with Fluent Forms, for example when you are creating tickets in Fluent Support via a Fluent Form.
+(Premium)
 * Give a different error message if PHP_MAJOR_VERSION is not defined.
 * Updated to latest Freemius version.